effector/effector/documentation/src/content/docs/en/typescript/usage-with-effector-react.md

     <page-name>/
       page.tsx — just the View layer
       model.ts — a business-logic code
-      index.ts — reexports, sometimes there will be a connection code
+      index.ts — reexports, sometimes there will be a connection-glue code
 ```

 I recommend writing code in the view layer from the top to bottom, more common code at the top.